Henry Pollock (rugby union)

-Henry Pollock (born 14 January 2005) is an English rugby union player who plays for Northampton Saints and the England national team.
+Henry Joseph Pollock (born 14 January 2005) is an English professional rugby union player who plays as a flanker for Northampton Saints and the England national team.
+He currently holds the record for being the youngest tryscorer of any English player in Six Nations history.

 Early life

-Pollock attended Beachborough Prep School in Westbury, Buckinghamshire and Stowe School.
+Pollock attended Beachborough Prep School in Westbury, Buckinghamshire, and Stowe School.
 He joined the Northampton Saints Academy at under-13 level.
 He also played for Buckingham RFC.
 He was captain of the Northampton Saints under-18s side that reached the 2023 Academy League final.

 Career

-He made his debut for the senior Northampton Saints team in the Premiership Rugby Cup during the 2022-23 season.
-In October 2022, he became the club's youngest try scorer in the professional era.
+Pollock made his debut for the senior Northampton Saints team in the Premiership Rugby Cup during the 2022–23 season.
+In October 2022, he became the club's youngest try scorer in the professional era in a victory against Saracens.
 He signed a first professional contract with the club in the spring of 2023.
-He made his debut for the side in the Rugby Premiership against Leicester Tigers, in November 2023, and also played 5 times on loan in the Rugby Championship for Bedford Blues during the 2023-24 season.
+Later that year in November 2023, Pollock made his debut for the side in the Premiership against Leicester Tigers.
+He also played five times on loan in the Rugby Championship for Bedford Blues during the 2023–24 season.

-In December 2024, he scored a try on his Champions Cup debut in a 38-8 victory over Castres Olympique in the opening round of the 2024-25 tournament.
+In December 2024, Pollock scored a try on his Champions Cup debut in a 38–8 victory over Castres Olympique in the opening round of the 2024–25 tournament.
 That month, he signed a new multi-year contract with Northampton.
 In March 2025, he scored his first Premiership try after a chip and chase during a 27–24 loss to Sale Sharks.
 In the Champions Cup quarter finals, he scored two tries again against Castres during a 51–16 victory.
 In April 2025, he was nominated for Champions Cup Player of the Year 2025.
 In May 2025, he scored a try during the Champions Cup semi-finals in a historic 37–34 victory over Leinster at the Aviva Stadium.
 He went on to start the final as Northampton were defeated 28–20 by Bordeaux Bègles.
 After the full time whistle, he was involved in an altercation after trying to separate Saints captain Fraser Dingwall and Bordeaux fly-half Matthieu Jalibert.
 Following the initial incident, Bordeaux prop Jefferson Poirot grabbed Pollock by the throat before the two were separated.
-Poroit was suspended for two weeks with Pollock being cleared on any wrongdoing.
+Poirot was suspended for two weeks with Pollock being cleared on any wrongdoing.
 At the end of the season he won the Premiership Breakthrough Player of the Season award.